jacobwilliams/quadpack/README.md

 * General code cleanup and formatting.
 * Added automated unit testing in GitHub CI.
 * The separate routines for single and double precision versions have been eliminated.
 The library now exports a single (`real32`), double (`real64`) and quadruple (`real128`) precision interface using the same code by employing a preprocessor scheme.
+* New procedures not present in the original QUADPACK have been added.
+* The coefficients have been regenerated with full quadruple precision. *(Note: this has not yet been done for all the coefficients in **DQNG**)*
+* Some bugs have been fixed in the original code.
 Note that this version includes the recent (Oct 2021) updates (see [here](https://github.com/scipy/scipy/issues/14807) and [here](https://github.com/scipy/scipy/pull/14836)) reported by the Scipy project.

 ### To do list